tsuna-can/express-bus-timetable-app/README.md

-# Express Bus Time Table app
+# Express Bus Timetable App
-Ths is a simple WearOS app that provides a bus time table for a given route.
+Ths is a simple WearOS app that provides a bus timetable for a given route.

 # Features